brianjychan/react-twitter-firebase-boilerplate/README.md

-# React / Firebase / Typescript Boilerplate
+# React / Firebase / Twitter Boilerplate
 A minimal way to get started and build a simple full-stack web app using create-react-app and Firebase.

 Boilerplate project setup using: